zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 The Eiffel Tower is the most famous monument of Par is – the most famous site in Paris.
 That's why Chrissy says, “I bet the Frenc h are really pissed.”
 “To be pissed” (pissed) is something of a vulgar term, whi ch we don't normally talk about on the episodes here.
 But it's here in our dialogue , so I'll explain that it means to be angry – to be very, very angry or upset.
 However , it's not a word you should use normally, especially in front of your boss or i n front of your family.
 A much better expression here would be “angry” or “upset,”  which is what this word means.

 Jack says, “You're kidding, right?” meaning “You're  joking, right?”
 He says, “They didn't really blow up the Eiffel Tower.
 They used s pecial effects to make it look that way.”
-“Special effects” are techniques that ar e used in television and movie production.
+“Special effects” are techniques that are used in television and movie production.
 You think something is happening, even though in reality it isn't.
 In this case, it looks like the Eiffel Tower is being destroyed in the movie, but Jack says no, that did not actually happen; they used sp ecial effects.

 He says they use special effects to "make it look t hat way.”
 He means they use special effects so that it appears as though the Ei ffel Tower were destroyed.
 Chrissy says, “Are you sure?
 It really looked like the real thing.”
 Immediately, we get the sense that Chrissy might not be the most in telligent person in this conversation.
 Jack says, “They used a scale model o r a computer-generated image of the Eiffel Tower and added some pyrotechni cs or other visual effects to create what you saw on the screen.”